bwengals/etc/lesson04.md

     name: python3
 ---

-# Sec 10: Random variables to random vectors to random functions
+# Random variables to random vectors to random functions

 In this lesson we'll progress through random variables to random vectors to random functions.
 We'll find at the end that we've fit our first GP!

-## Random variables

-You've already learned about random variables, so we won't dwell on this step.
-Below we draw 10k samples from a normal random variable.

 ```python
 import arviz as az